frankamp/kalepro/README.md

 A healthy alternative

-Recipe Pro is automatically tested against
+Recipe Pro is automatically tested aginst

 PHP 5.6, 7, and hhvm
 with Wordpress 4.4, 4.5, and 4.6